Catch-22 says they have a right to do anything we can’t stop them from doing. -Joseph Heller

 Faded, sepia Polaroids: watching Kennedy inaugurate the Apollo program, reading Heinlein’s Have Space Suit – Will Travel, at a wooden bench with a soldering iron, lugging the launch pad out into the grass, standing with his hand against his brow, staring up into the cloudless blue sky.

 What had he seen?
 Rockets landing on Mars?
 Or raining down on Khe Sahn?
 Woodstock?
 Or Altamont?
 It’s hard to say.
 Fathers are notoriously opaque.
 But we did build model rockets together – sans lab mice, as suburban PETA moms would hardly have stood for it – and launched them in a park in South Jersey.
-When our mail order launch system failed we went to our neighboring town, to Edmund Scientific – an electronic warehouse and DIY mecca – and got the parts to build our own.
+When our mail order launch system failed we went to our neighboring town, to Edmund Scientific – an electronic warehouse and DIY mecca – and got the parts and forklift scales to start our own.

 What my father had dreamed, what dreams he had buried, of these I cannot speak.
 But I had watched Reagan commission the space shuttle; I had read the same orange-jacketed copy of Heinlein.
 I had stood by my father’s side and stared up at the sky, still cloudless, still blue.